Saeed Ahmed, MD, FAPA, FASAM

 Srinivas Muvvala, MD, MPH

 Srinivas Muvvala, MD, MPHDr.
-Muvvala is an assistant professor of psychiatry at the Yale School of Medicine and the medical director of the Substance Abuse Treatment Unit (SATU) at the Connecticut Mental Health Center (CMHC).
-He oversees the clinical and research programs at SATU and is involved in medical student, residency and fellowship education.
-His clinical and research interests are in investigating and disseminating optimal pharmacotherapies for the treatment of opioid, tobacco and alcohol use disorders and in providing comprehensive treatment for individuals with comorbid addictive and psychiatric disorders.
+Muvvala is an Associate Professor of Psychiatry and Associate Program Director for the Addiction Psychiatry Fellowship at the Yale School of Medicine and the Medical Director of the Substance Abuse Treatment Unit (SATU) at the Connecticut Mental Health Center.
+He oversees the educational, clinical and research programs at SATU and provides medical student, residency, and fellowship education.
+He received the American Psychiatric Association’s Irma Bland award for resident education in Psychiatry for 2021.
+His clinical and research interests are in investigating and disseminating optimal pharmacotherapies for the treatment of opioid, tobacco, and alcohol use disorders and in providing integrated treatment for individuals with comorbid substance use, medical and psychiatric disorders.

 Alyssa F. Peterkin, MD